north-river10/calc/README.md

-## calc
+## calculator project

-#trying to make calculator to learn programing more
+trying to make calculator to learn programing more